survivejs/webpack-book/manuscript/optimizing/07_performance.md

 # Performance

-Webpack's performance out of the box is often enough for small projects.
+Webpack’s performance out of the box is often enough for small projects.
 That said, it begins to hit limits as your project grows in scale.
-It is a common topic in webpack's issue tracker.
+It is a common topic in webpack’s issue tracker.
 [Issue 1905](https://github.com/webpack/webpack/issues/1905) is a good example.

 There are a couple of ground rules when it comes to optimization: